 If you’ve been wondering ways young children can be prepared for real life that help build children’s confidence and coping skills, then role-playing can be one of the options to achieve this.
 A reward system implemented can give positive reinforcement to clever behavior and resilience to push children towards overcoming fears and trying new stuff.

 It is paramount to enable the creation of a safe space for children to feel safe to retreat into when they’re feeling overwhelmed.
-Its best that this area is stocked with comfort items, and tools to self-soothe to teach the children emotional regulation skills.
+It’s best that this area is stocked with comfort items and tools to self-soothe to teach the children emotional regulation skills.

 With patience and consistency employed with these strategies, children can then successfully maneuver their challenges.
 Moving forward, let’s look at how one teaches children who can’t seem to accept correction.